nickvourd/COM-Hunter/README.md

 ## Description

-COM-Hunter is a COM Hijacking persistnce tool.
+COM-Hunter is a COM Hijacking persistence tool.

 Available in both a .NET version and a BOF variant fully compatible with Cobalt Strike.